wilsonmar/WebSockets/JMeter.md

-This page introduces you to JMeter in a deeply technical hands-on way, with concepts pointed out along the way.
+This page introduces you to JMeter in a deeply technical hands-on way working on full samples, not incomplete demos.
-(rather than bombarding you with random concepts and making obvious statements).
+Rather than bombarding you with random concepts and making obvious statements, concepts are pointed out along the way at "teachable moments".

-Similarities to LoadRunner, Visual Studio, and other similar tools is pointed out along the way.
+PROTIP of "best practices" are noted when appropriate, as are Similarities to LoadRunner, Visual Studio, and other similar tools.
-PROTIP of "best practices" are noted when appropriate.

 This page is based on several sources:
 * https://blazemeter.com/blog/websocket-testing-apache-jmeter